ShreyaRuhela/Carbon-footprint/README.md

 This app turns everyday activities (travel, food, power, purchases) into measurable CO₂ values, helping you:
 - Understand which habits have the most environmental impact 🌱
 - Track improvements over time 📊
 - Make informed, sustainable choices 🌞
+- Compares users' average with the global and Indian Average

 ---